zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/connect-zenml-to-infrastructure/azure-service-connector.md

 * allow listing the storage accounts (e.g. the `Reader and Data Access` role).
 This is only required if a storage account is not configured in the connector.
 * allow listing the containers in a storage account (e.g. the `Reader and Data Access` role)

-If set, the resource name must identify an S3 bucket using one of the following formats:
+If set, the resource name must identify an Azure blob storage container using one of the following formats:

 * Azure blob container URI (canonical resource name): `{az|abfs}://{container-name}`
 * Azure blob container name: `{container-name}`